tormit/Upstream/readme.md

 <a name="installation"></a>
 ## Installation

-To install Upstream, make sure `regulus/upstream` has been added to Laravel 4's `composer.json` file.
+To install Upstream, make sure `regulus/upstream` has been added to Laravel 5's `composer.json` file.

 	"require": {
-		"regulus/upstream": "0.4.5"
+		"regulus/upstream": "dev-master"
 	},

 Then run `php composer.phar update` from the command line.
 Composer will install the Upstream package.
-Now, all you have to do is register the service provider and set up Upstream's alias in `app/config/app.php`.
+Now, all you have to do is register the service provider and set up Upstream's alias in `config/app.php`.
 Add this to the `providers` array:

 	'Regulus\Upstream\UpstreamServiceProvider',